tinacms/tina.io/content/blog/using-the-power-of-mdx-with-tina.md

 ![Callout](https://res.cloudinary.com/forestry-demo/image/upload/v1638886705/blog-media/Callout.png)

-_Callout button appears as well as a default editable callout on the page_

 Then when you select the button you will have the option to switch the type and edit the text.

 ![Warning](https://res.cloudinary.com/forestry-demo/image/upload/v1638886705/blog-media/warning.png)

-_Example when warning is selected for Callout type_